-If you spend a lot of time working with PDFs, you'll likely want to pay up for one of the best PDF editors.
-But the top free PDF editors deliver the kinds of basic editing and document creation tools you'll need for many files.
-And you may be surprised at some of the extra features included in these free apps.
+People who spend a lot of time with PDFs as part of their daily tasks will want to pay up for one of the best PDF editors and their more extensive feature set.
+But the top free PDF editors deliver the kinds of basic editing and document creation tools you'll need for many files — with some surprising extras included for free.

 - Best online fax services, including free options